-Before argv is parsed, the procedure adjust-flag-table is called with a command-line flag table as accepted by parse-command-line (see §15.2.2).
+Before argv is parsed, the procedure adjust-flag-table is called with a command-line flag table as accepted by parse-command-line (see §15.2.3).
 The return value must also be a table of command-line flags, and this table is used to parse argv.
 The intent is to allow adjust-flag-table to add or remove flags from the standard set.

 After argv is parsed, a new thread and a namespace are created for the "restarted" MzScheme.
 (The new namespace is installed as the current namespace in the new thread.)
-In the new thread, restarting performes the following actions:
+In the new thread, restarting performs the following actions:

-- The init-namespace procedure is called wih no arguments.
-The return value is ignored. - Expressions and files specified by argv are evaluated and loaded. - The read-eval-print-loop procedure is called.

-When read-eval-print-loop returns, restart-mzscheme returns void.
+- The init-namespace procedure is called with no arguments.
+The return value is ignored. - Expressions and files specified by argv are evaluated and loaded.
+If an error occurs, the remaining expressions and files are ignored, and the return value for restart-mzscheme is set to #f. - The read-eval-print-loop procedure is called, unless a flag in init-argv or argv disables it.
+When read-eval-print-loop returns, the return value for restart-mzscheme is set to #t.